dseguy/phptips/tips/no_empty_function.rst

 	.. meta::
 		:description lang=en:
-			No Such Function As Empty: .
+			No Such Function As Empty: There is no function called empty(), which could be accessed using a fully qualified name.

+There is no function called empty(), which could be accessed using a fully qualified name.
+There is also no function that can be defined as such, since empty() is already taken.

 .. image:: ../images/no_empty_function.png